 6. OpenTable

 Potential customers can use this platform to read up on reviews (more than 400,000 total), similar to other restaurant listing sites covered thus far.
-They can also earn dining rewards based on the frequently they reserve and dine out.
+They can also earn dining rewards based on the frequency they reserve and dine out.

 7. Zagat